-Wiley Purkey has been painting in the Historic District of Ellicott City for nearly fifty years.
+Wiley Purkey has been painting in the Historic District of Ellicott City for over fifty years.

 He took up painting at the age of thirteen, after purchasing his first oil painting set at Olin’s Art Shop on Main Street.